 \section{Conclusions and future developments}

 We have considered the linear response to small perturbations of a free surface Lamb--Oseen vortex flow in a laterally unbounded domain.
-We restricted our focus to surface waves, as it was these waves that were seen in the motivating experiments; we note that the numerical procedure described here also calculates other types of modes which we have not investigated {in depth} here{, and which may in some circumstances be the least damped modes, especially at low Froude numbers}.
+Throughout this work, we have assumed a harmonic dependence $\exp\{-\I\omega t + \I m\theta\}$ (equation~\ref{equ:modal}) and looked for modal solutions of this form.
+We restricted our focus to surface waves, as it was these waves that were seen in the motivating experiments; we note that the numerical procedure described here also calculates other types of modes which we have not investigated in depth here, and which may in some circumstances be the least damped modes, especially at low Froude numbers.